 Once this is done, mice cannot reach the food they need, so must move elsewhere to survive or they will perish.
-The mouse proofing service comes with a certified guarantee that the mice will be gone for at least a year.
+The mouse proofing service comes with a certified guarantee that the mice will be gone for at least 6 months.

 An expert at SUPERPROOF said: “These rodenticide regulation changes will, hopefully, help weaken our hold on an outdated belief that the only way to get rid of mice is to try to kill them.
 We need a more sophisticated approach to mouse control, and SUPERPROOF is part of the solution.”